Tetley Tea Folk: Tea Folk history

-These, along with the original Tetley tune, and some notable soundtracks (Bill Withers’ "Lovely Day", Irving Berlin’s "Keep Me Warm", and "Reach Out I’ll Be There" by Holland, Holland and Dozier), have made Tetley’s Tea Folk adverts some of the most instantly recognizable ever seen.
+These, along with the original Tetley tune, and some notable soundtracks (Bill Withers’ "Lovely Day", Irving Berlin’s "I've Got My Love to Keep Me Warm", and "Reach Out I’ll Be There" by Holland, Holland and Dozier), have made Tetley’s Tea Folk adverts some of the most instantly recognizable ever seen.

 The characters' voices have been supplied by some distinguished actors throughout the campaign.
 For many years, Gaffer’s distinctive voice was provided by Brian Glover.
-He was later replaced by former Emmerdale star Bobby Knutt, while Sunburns George Layton is the voice of Sidney.
+He was later replaced by former Emmerdale star Bobby Knutt, while George Layton is the voice of Sidney.

 The Tetley Tea Folk were at No. 40 in Channel 4's 100 Greatest TV Ads.

 The end of the Tetley Tea Folk

 In 2001, Tetley released a statement: "As part of an overall review of the marketing of the Tetley Tea brand in the United Kingdom, we are re examining our Advertising Agency arrangements.
 We cannot speculate on what changes this may lead to, and cannot say at this stage how it might affect the use of the Tea Folk in the future."
 The Tea Folk were eventually replaced with a more modern campaign, aimed at recruiting young tea drinkers.

 In July 2002, Tetley announced sales fell dramatically due to axing the Tea Folk.